When you get involved with cryptocurrencies, unavoidably, you stumble across the token vs. coin dilemma.

-While they both represent blockchain-based cryptocurrencies, a token is not the same thing as a coin.
-The distinction becomes essential when choosing to invest or build a cryptocurrency.
+While they both represent blockchain-based cryptocurrencies, a token is not the same as a coin.
+The distinction becomes essential when choosing to invest in or build a cryptocurrency.

 Table of Contents

 Traditionally, we define a coin as a piece of metal with an official stamp issued by the government and used as a currency.

 As for cryptocurrencies, the coin definition is that of a digital currency powered by its own blockchain, with no physical, real-world equivalent.

 The blockchain ledger works like a database that is passed around from one node to another.
 The data represents the entries about how many currency units each address holds.
 The conditions in which the data is passed and the ways the nodes communicate with each other are defined by a set of rules called a protocol.